Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Deployment

-I just used one GitHub branch so clone the master branch.
+I used one GitHub branch to clone the master branch.

 ### How to deploy